 “But small is the gate and narrow the road that leads to life, and only a few find it.”

 The entrance of the small gate is marked by a bloodied wooden cross.
 It’s where Jesus suffered and died, paid a debt He didn’t owe, and one we could never repay.
 From it flows unending grace and unconditional mercy.
 It’s at the foot of this cross you must bend a knee and bow your heart.
-Surrender is the “toll” you must pay before your journey down the narrow road begins.
+Surrender and repentance is the “toll” you must pay before your journey down the narrow road begins.